nthorne/hps/README.md

-# hps
+# Info
-Tiny Haskell application to patch shebangs in script files to fetch paths from environment (for Nix compatibility)
+Tiny Haskell application to patch shebangs in script files to fetch paths from environment (for Nix compatibility).

+# Usage

+    $ nix-build
+    $ ./result/bin/hps